 PLEASE DESCRIBE YOUR COMPANY.

 We offer carefully crafted bicycling, walking, and multi-sport itineraries for small groups of friends or families to enjoy!
-We are going into our 29th year, and we continue to have lots of fun!
-We are lucky to have an excellent, caring staff, and we appreciate our consistently positive customer reviews.
+We are 30 years in business, have an excellent staff and positive customer reviews.

 ARE GUIDED AND SELF-GUIDED TOURS EQUALLY POPULAR?

 About 70% of our customers opt for guided tours, and the other 30% are self-guided.

 We have good basic hybrids, and we also offer excellent upgrades to aluminum or carbon, tandem, or e-bikes.

 DO SOLO TRAVELERS HAVE TO PAY A SURCHARGE?

 For the multi-day tours, single travelers will sleep overnight in single rooms, if that's their preference, at the advertised single room surcharge.
 However, if they give us lots of notice and are willing to share, we can sometimes get them a single room without the associated cost.

 Our tours within Canada are very popular.
 We also get lots of requests for Iceland and France.

 TELL US A BIT ABOUT NOVA SCOTIA, CANADA.